Pasighat: History

-Early proponents for shifting the state capital from Shillong (the then NEFA), underlined Pasighat's better infrastructure.
+Early proponents for moving the state capital from Shillong (the then NEFA), underlined Pasighat's better infrastructure.
 However, the privilege was lost to the present capital Itanagar in 1974.
 The only significant development in Pasighat that came after that was the College Of Horticulture and Forestry Central Agriculture University established on 7 March 2001.

 Geography

 Pasighat is located at 28.07°N 95.33°E. It has an average elevation of 153 m.
 Pasighat has a typical lowland Northeast India humid subtropical climate (Köppen Cwa) a little too cool to qualify as a tropical monsoon climate (Am).

 The unique trough-like features surrounded by high hills on three sides make Pasighat ideal for attracting rain-bearing clouds that come in from the Assam plain.
 The rain-bearing wind gets obstructed by the hills and brings exceptionally heavy rainfall from June to September when the average monthly rainfall is 796 mm – equivalent to over 1 in per day.
 Winter is marked by strong, cool, dry northeasterly winds from the Siberian High, which make Pasighat fog-free even in winter.
 Days during the “cool” season from November to February are generally warm and clear, whilst the “hot” spring season from March to May sees an increasing frequency of heavy thunder downpours and very warm to hot, humid weather with even mornings warm.

 The Brahmaputra River emerges from the foothills under the name of Dihang or Siang in Pasighat.
 It enters the plains from here, in the west of Sadiya town in Arunachal Pradesh.
 Flowing south-west, it receives its main left-bank tributaries, viz.
 Dibang and Lohit; thereafter, it is known as the Brahmaputra in the plains.
 Then it crosses the Pasighat area heading for the Assam plains.